silviurdr/Ia-si-citeste/README.md

 # Ia Și Citește! :books:

- Ia Și Citește is the first project from my portfolio, built at beginning of 2019, using the coding knowledge I've aquired from books and online resources.
+ Ia Și Citește is the first project from my portfolio, built at the beginning of 2019, using the coding knowledge I've aquired from books and online resources.

 See the website here: [Ia Și Citește](https://silviurdr.github.io/index.html)